Abdul-CyberSec/Projects/Remote Access VPN Setup/README.md

   ![image](https://github.com/user-attachments/assets/8c80bc8c-a785-47a7-b9d0-f2e5ce6ae351)

-# Congratulations! 🎉 You have successfully set up **WireGuard VPN on Proxmox**.
+# Congratulations! 🎉 You have successfully set up **WireGuard/Tailscale VPN on Proxmox**.
 Now, you can securely access your Proxmox web interface from anywhere